xansec/hackathon-resources/lighttpd-example.md

 Successfully downloaded coverage
 Target synced at: '.'.
 ```
+Now check the files in the directory
 ```
 $ ls
 ```
+It would show:
 ```
 block_coverage.drcov  defects  func_coverage.json  line_coverage.lcov  Mayhemfile  tests
 ```